nicholaswile/Sine-Wave-Shader-for-Text-Mesh-Pro/README.md

 <img src="images/SineWaveShader.gif">

 Finally!
 A custom HLSL shader enabling sine wave animation for Unity UI text!
+Also includes a custom shader GUI and C# scripts for editing.

 ## What is this?
 Why is this?
 This is a custom text mesh pro (TMP) vertex shader using HLSL that supports sine wave animation with customizable properties including amplitude, frequency, and animation speed.
 I made this shader to address the limitations of Unity’s default shaders that are incompatible with Unity UI text / TMP.